openstack_objectstorage_tempurl_v1

 The following arguments are supported:

-• region — (Optional) The region the tempurl is located in.
+region- (Optional) The region where the tempurl is located. -

-• container — (Required) The container name the object belongs to.
+container- (Required) The name of the container the object belongs to. -

 Attributes Reference